mohammedsherif23/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. creating a script that lists environment variables.

 5. creating a script that list all local variables and enviroment variables and functions.

+6. creating a script that create a new local variable